aspekts/information-and-network-security-megadoc/content/Week 02 - Network Programming and Security.md

 | **AWS Certificate Manager (ACM)**        | An AWS service offered to help users meet SSL/TLS requirements.
 It provisions, manages, and deploys public and private SSL/TLS certificates.                                                                                       | ACM can be used to protect internal resources and maintain SSL/TLS certificates through automated management, including certificate renewals.                                                               |
 ## Difference between SSL and TLS

-**Transport Layer Security (TLS)** is the direct successor and upgraded version of **Secure Sockets Layer (SSL)**, developed specifically to resolve the security vulnerabilities found in SSL,.
-All versions of the older SSL protocol are now deprecated, while TLS versions 1.2 and 1.3 are actively used,.
+**Transport Layer Security (TLS)** is the direct successor and upgraded version of **Secure Sockets Layer (SSL)**, developed specifically to resolve the security vulnerabilities found in SSL.
+All versions of the older SSL protocol are now deprecated, while TLS versions 1.2 and 1.3 are actively used.

 The key operational and security differences between the two protocols include:

 ### Handshake Process

-- The **SSL handshake** was described as an **explicit connection** and was complex and slow because it involved more steps,.
+- The **SSL handshake** was described as an **explicit connection** and was complex and slow because it involved more steps.
-- The **TLS handshake** is an **implicit connection**, speeding up the process by having fewer steps and reducing the total number of cipher suites involved,.
+- The **TLS handshake** is an **implicit connection**, speeding up the process by having fewer steps and reducing the total number of cipher suites involved.

 ### Alert Messages

-- **SSL** alert messages are **unencrypted** and limited to only two types: `warning` and `fatal`,.
+- **SSL** alert messages are **unencrypted** and limited to only two types: `warning` and `fatal`.
-- **TLS** alert messages are **encrypted** for additional security and include an extra alert type called `close notify`, which signals the end of the session,.
+- **TLS** alert messages are **encrypted** for additional security and include an extra alert type called `close notify`, which signals the end of the session.

 ### Message Authentication and Encryption

 - Both protocols use Message Authentication Codes (MACs) for verifying message authenticity and integrity.
 However, **SSL** uses the **outdated MD5 algorithm** for MAC generation.
-- **TLS** uses **HMAC** (Hash-Based Message Authentication Code) for more complex cryptography and enhanced security,.
+- **TLS** uses **HMAC** (Hash-Based Message Authentication Code) for more complex cryptography and enhanced security.
-- Regarding **cipher suites** (collections of algorithms used to create encryption keys), **SSL** supports older algorithms that have known security vulnerabilities, while **TLS** uses advanced encryption algorithms,.
+- Regarding **cipher suites** (collections of algorithms used to create encryption keys), **SSL** supports older algorithms that have known security vulnerabilities, while **TLS** uses advanced encryption algorithms.

 ### Version History and Certificates

 - SSL moved through versions 1.0, 2.0, and 3.0 before being replaced.
 TLS has progressed through versions 1.0, 1.1, 1.2, and 1.3.
-- Though all SSL certificates are no longer in use and **TLS certificates** are the current industry standard, the term _SSL_ or _SSL/TLS_ is still commonly used to refer to the TLS protocol and its certificates,.
+- Though all SSL certificates are no longer in use and **TLS certificates** are the current industry standard, the term _SSL_ or _SSL/TLS_ is still commonly used to refer to the TLS protocol and its certificates.

 ## Steps to use Secure Sockets
 The sources outline the sequence of steps for using **secure sockets** (SSL/TLS), which behave similarly to standard TCP sockets but include additional security steps.